MichaCo/CacheManager/Articles/cachemanager_backed_todo_web_app.md

 ## Hosting
 If we now host this site on Azure for example, we can change the configuration slightly and use a connection string instead of hard coded connection parameters.

-We can also use the Cache Manager's back plate feature, to keep the configured first level in-process cache in sync.
+We can also use the Cache Manager's backplane feature, to keep the configured first level in-process cache in sync.
 ```cs
 var cacheConfig = ConfigurationBuilder.BuildConfiguration(settings =>
 {